Keeping Tails Wagging: How to care for dogs in winter

 Defending Against the Damp Chill

-Perth’s coastal humidity makes cold feel colder.
+Perth’s coastal humidity makes the cold feel colder.
 Protect your dog with:

 -